-4.2 Measurement results and their procession
+4.2.
+Measurement results and their procession

-Measurement results are written in the database on a paper or can be directly entered in an Excel sheet.
+Measurement results are simply written down or can be directly entered in an Excel sheet.
 The sheet contains input and output data.
 The input data can be divided into two groups.
 The first group is made of the data whose value is constant because they relate to design parameters of elements of the measurement equipment or the sample.
 An example of data belonging to this group is: sample diameter, diameter of the hose for the vacuum pump air and diameter of the measuring cell.
 The second group consists of data whose values are variable.
-This group includes data about the selected volumetric flow rate and the measured pressure drop.
+This group includes the data about the selected volumetric flow rate and the measured pressure drop.
 The output data represent the calculated values of airflow resistance, specific airflow resistance and airflow resistivity.